Adele Briscoe Looscan: Early life

-Adele Briscoe Looscan was born Adele Lubbock Briscoe on 5 February 1848.
+Adele Lubbock Briscoe on 5 February 1848.
 Her father was Andrew Briscoe, signer of the Texas Declaration of Independence and the first Chief Justice of Harris County.
 Her mother, Mary Jane (Harris) Briscoe, descended from an early settler and namesake of Harris County, John Richardson Harris.
 He also founded Harrisburg, Texas, which was taken over and overseen by her grandmother, Jane Birdsall Briscoe.
 She was named for one of her country neighbors, Adele Lubbock, the wife of Harris County Clerk and future Texas Governor, Francis Richard Lubbock.

 Adele's father died when she was less than two-years old.
 The family moved to Mississippi to live with her paternal grandfather, General Parmenas Briscoe.
-After his death in 1851, Mary Jane Briscoe lost their residence in Mississippi and moved to Anderson, Texas in 1852.
+After his death in 1851, Mary Jane Briscoe lost their residence in Mississippi and moved to Anderson, Texas, in 1852.
 Seven years later she returned with her family to her hometown of Harrisburg, Texas.
 With the school at Harrisburg closed, Adele attended Miss Browne's School for Young Ladies (Houston) from 1861, where she graduated as valedictorian in 1866.

 Adele married Major Michael Looscan on September 13, 1881.